 · Developing a new ‘Preparing welcoming communities’ training curriculum, with pilot implementations in 16 municipalities in 8 countries (forthcoming).

-· Conducting comparative research on experiences of settlement and inclusion in smaller European municipalities already engaged in resettlement (forthcoming).
+· Conducting comparative research on experiences of settlement and inclusion in smaller European municipalities already engaged in resettlement.
+Click here to read Another Story from the "Refugee Crisis" in English, and here for the French.